-Jon and I disagreed about which should be the main picture for this post, I liked the strawberry one at the top as it shows a whole range of fruits that can be used to fill the tarts (and as it’s my blog I won).
-Whereas Jon chose this blueberry tart sprinkled with icing sugar was a really close contender…
+For the main picture for this post, I most liked the strawberry one at the top as it shows a whole range of fruits that can be used to fill the tarts.
+But this blueberry tart sprinkled with icing sugar was a really close contender…

 The action shots

 I absolutely love “action” shots with people cooking but I don’t often try them as I’m normally photographing alone (by alone I mean with a two year old and four year old under my feet).
 When the opportunity to employ a hand model shows up, I make sure to make the most of it!

 The icing sugar shot

 Another shot I’ve been eager to try for a while is sprinkling icing sugar.
 I was pretty pleased with my first attempt although I’d like to get the icing sugar more defined in future.
 This requires a much faster shutter speed but we didn’t really have enough light to speed it up any more.
 Next time I’ll have to wait for a dry, still day and try heading outside.
 I just hope my neighbours aren’t watching out of the window or they’ll think I’m a little crazy.